spacetelescope/rad/docs/creating.rst

          directory that corresponds to the origin of the data.
 For example, the IPAC/SSC schemas are located in ``latest/SSC``.
 Items located within those directories should follow the organisational structure of the schemas already in that directory.
-These directory names be in ALL CAPS.
+These directory names must be in ALL CAPS.

        * If your schema is for the SOC, then it will follow a different convention.